 We offer appropriate training to long term users who want access to the Cleanroom facilities.
-Before embarking on any training you must have your supervisors approval, be a registered visitor and have an access card valid for the LCN building.
-We operate a prepay scheme and your payment is to be received before Training and use of the equipment can start.
+Before embarking on any training you must have your supervisors approval, be a registered UCL visitor and have an access card valid for the LCN building.
+We operate a prepay scheme and your payment is to be received before training and use of the equipment can start.

 .CLEANROOM ACCESS & TRAINING PROCEDURE